 For instance, do you have east-facing windows in the bedroom that wake you up harshly in the morning?
-If so, then you may want to get blackout window films for your bedroom.
+If so, you may want to get blackout window films for your bedroom.

 These will help cut the amount of light entering your windows, especially sun-facing ones.
 With these tinted windows, you can sleep better and longer.
-These can be particularly helpful for the 50 to 70 million Americans with sleep issues.
+These can be particularly helpful for 50 to 70 million Americans with sleep issues.